irs1318dev/Fauxbot/docs/FauxbotExercises/PrinterMacroExercise.md

 Robotics: 2 (macros)

 ## Implementing Printer Macros
 First, make sure that you have implemented PrinterMechanism as a part of the [Printer exercise](#/PrinterExercise.md).
 Also make sure that you indeed used the positional PID mode on the X- and Y-axis TalonSRX motors.
 I'll recommend a few pieces that you can implement in order to make this easier.
-Some more specific instructions exist in the [Robot Programming Guide](#/Robot%20Programming%20Guide.md)
+Some more specific instructions exist in the [Robot Code Instructions](#/RobotCodeInstructions/RobotCodeInstructions.md)

 ## Update to PrinterMechanism
 You will want to update PrinterMechanism to have "getter" functions that return the current X and Y position from the encoders that are connected to the TalonSRX motor controllers.
 Please make sure that the positions are read during readSensor(), stored in a class member variable, and returned by these functions.
 Also, you should ensure that the mechanism is using positional PID mode when controlling the Talon SRX motors.